 He loaded them up and hauled them back to the block tub, putting them all away.

 That’s my kind of cleanup after a fun, learning activity!

-But he just couldn’t grasp colors.
-I knew he didn’t know them yet, but wanted to try.
+But he just couldn’t grasp colors on his own.
+(Even though I knew he didn’t know them either I wanted to try.)

 I asked Henry to say the color out loud every time he put one in, so George could hear it and learn how he was sorting them.

-He just had fun putting blocks in each of the baskets, without sorting them in any way.
-He had a fun time.
+But he had fun putting blocks in each of the baskets, without sorting them in any way.
+We had a fun time.

-He ended up putting the shape sorter [that comes with our tub our blocks] on one of the baskets and put the blocks through that.
+He ended up putting a shape sorter on one of the baskets and put the blocks through that.

-Most activities don’t really turn out like I plan.
-But the kids usually still have a good time with it at least.
+Most activities don’t exactly turn out like I plan.
+But the kids usually have a good time with it.
 And that’s all that really matters, right?